Last Updated on October 23, 2022 by Dr Gustavo Assatourians DDS

 Dental hypersensitivity is more frequent in vestibular areas; and the most affected teeth are the canines and bicuspids.
 Severe cases of sensitivity can motivate an emotional change and alter the lifestyle of those afflicted.

 The most frequent causes of hypersensitivity are dentinal surfaces exposed by erosion, abrasion or gingival recessions, occlusal trauma, a lack of amelocemental union leaving the dentin exposed, repetitive root planing, cervical caries, periodontal surgical treatments, enamel hypoplasias and external stimuli such as cold, heat, acids, pressure, chemicals as well as high osmotic solutions that can cause fluid movement in the dentinal tubules and induce pain in the pulp nerves.

-During pregnancy gingival conditions often appear such as bleeding gums; they are mainly related hormonal factors..
+Gingival conditions often appear such as sensitive teeth during pregnancy; they are mainly related hormonal factors.
 They can be accompanied by discomforts such as dental hypersensitivity, since at this stage, a proliferation of bacteria in the mouth is favored, with acidic pHs that generate hypersensitivity.
 Of note, dental hypersensitivity can appear at any stage of life.

 During pregnancy, women are subjected to both extrinsic and intrinsic measures that may be related, making them vulnerable to dental hypersensitivity.
 Changes in salivary production, oral flora, and diet, among others, are capable of producing it.